-- Recent Developments-This section describes significant recent developments, including our acquisition of certain assets from CSS. - Significant Factors Affecting Our Profitability-This section describes the significant impact on our results of operations caused by crude oil commodity price volatility, seasonality and acquisition and financing activities. - Results of Operations-This section provides an analysis of our results of operations, including the results of operations of our business segments and non-GAAP financial measures. - Liquidity and Capital Resources-This section provides a discussion of our financial condition and cash flows.
-It also includes a discussion of our debt, capital requirements, other matters impacting our liquidity and capital resources and an outlook for our business.

-- New Accounting Policies-This section describes new accounting pronouncements that we have already adopted, those that we are required to adopt in the future and those that became applicable in the current year as a result of new circumstances. - Critical Accounting Policies and Estimates-This section describes the accounting policies and estimates that we consider most important for our business and that require significant judgment.
+- Recent Developments-This section describes significant recent developments. - Significant Factors Affecting Our Profitability-This section describes the most significant factors impacting our results of operations. - Results of Operations-This section provides an analysis of our results of operations on a consolidated basis and for each of our segments as well as a discussion of non-GAAP financial measures. - Liquidity and Capital Resources-This section provides a discussion of our financial condition and cash flows.
+It also includes a discussion of our debt, capital requirements, other matters impacting our liquidity and capital resources and an outlook for our business. - New Accounting Policies-This section describes new accounting pronouncements that we have already adopted, those that we are required to adopt in the future and those that became applicable in the current year as a result of new circumstances. - Critical Accounting Policies and Estimates-This section describes the accounting policies and estimates that we consider most important for our business and that require significant judgment.